Ready to relax with Rover? Our precious pups not only deserve vacations of their own, but they can also make amazing traveling companions!

 For starters, we’d recommend grabbing a brew at Chesnut Hill Brewery with your pooch.
 They not only provide people with craft beverages, but this hound hub also offers water bowls and treats for your precious pup.

 For a more artisanal flare, head to Pizzeria Vetri for a slice with Spot.
-After finishing lunch, consider strolling through Philly’s Magic Gardens with your floof.
+After finishing lunch, consider strolling through Philly’s Magic Gardens or any of Philadelphia’s great dog parks with your floof.

 There are also plenty of pet-friendly hotels available, but the Kimpton Palomar is one of the best for dogs.
 Furry friends are welcomed with open arms with treats, food bowls, and beds to keep your dog comfortable.